-Welcome to Volunteer Aid Nepal, a development-driven organization committed to advancing sustainable community development activities in Nepal.
-We run various volunteer and community aid programs in Nepal to support the work of its local communities.
+Welcome to Volunteer Aid Nepal, a service-oriented social development organization committed to advancing sustainable community development activities in Nepal.
+We run various volunteer and community aid programs in Nepal to support the work of local communities.
 At Volunteer Aid Nepal, we believe that local communities are in the best position to identify their own needs, and we provide international volunteers and assistance to achieve the communities’ goals and ambitions.

-Please read the information about the volunteer programs we offer in the areas of orphanage support/child care, teaching English at schools and Buddhist Monasteries, health care and medical aid, social research, community building and construction, Teaching Computer Skills, Sustainable agricultural practices, youth capacity development, and more.
-If you are interested in volunteering for one of these programs, please fill out an Online Application Form, and we will work with you to make your placement possible.
+Please read the information about the volunteer programs we offer in the areas of teaching English at schools and Buddhist Monasteries, health care and medical aid, social research, community building and construction, Teaching Computer Skills, Agricultural development, youth capacity development, and more.
+If you are interested in volunteering in these programs, please fill out an Online Application Form, and we will work with you to make your placement possible.

 Volunteer Aid Nepal – think globally, act locally

-Volunteer Aid Nepal is a Nepal-based, non-profitable, non-political, non-religious and non-governmental organization (NGO).
-It is a social welfare and community-development-driven organization working under the principle of “Development through Volunteering”.
-It was established by a group of graduates as an outlet for the empowerment and development of rural and marginalized communities under the Nepalese Organization Act of 1977.
+Volunteer Aid Nepal is a Nepal-based non-political, non-religious and non-governmental organization.
+Volunteer Aid Nepal works under the principle of “Development through Volunteering”.
+It was established by a group of graduates as an action for the empowerment and development of rural and marginalized communities under the Nepalese Organization Act of 1977.
 It focuses its development activities on the progress of marginalized, disadvantaged, and back warded people, and plays the role of facilitator for participatory and sustainable development.
 Volunteer Aid Nepal also utilizes the skills of enthusiastic, motivated and active local and international volunteers and community members in the sectors of education, health, agriculture, environment, etc. Read more

 Support for Classroom Construction Project in Nepal